jasonpyau/jasonpyau.com/README.md

 <br>
 **API Documentation:** <a href="https://app.swaggerhub.com/apis-docs/JASONYAU/jasonpyau.com/1.0.0#/">swaggerhub.com/apis-docs/JASONYAU/jasonpyau.com/1.0.0#/</a>

-This website is hosted on my Raspberry Pi, using Cloudflare's free tunneling services for SSL certification and DDoS protection.
+This website is hosted on my Raspberry Pi, using Cloudflare's free tunneling services for SSL certificate and DDoS protection and GitHub Actions for continuous deployment after each Git commit.

 ## Dependencies
 ```